 Gain Experience

 The Department of Communication Arts encourages students to apply the knowledge and skills they attain through coursework to professional settings.
 Internships and part-time jobs at television networks, nonprofit organizations, talent agencies, magazines, radio stations, advertising agencies, production companies, government agencies, and other communication-related businesses help students gain work-related experience and explore career options.
-Emails, tweets, and postings provide certificate students with information on opportunities across the country.
+Emails and postings provide certificate students with information on opportunities across the country.

 Attend Events